-- If partners select Option 1 (see Section 5.2.2), they should pay attention to the percentage indicated for the travel and accommodation flat rate in Jems.
-They must ensure that it properly states 6% (or 8% for partners located in Ireland).
-Partners should also make sure that the box to select this flat rate is ticked. - If partners select Option 2 (see Section 5.2.2), then the flat rate of 40% of staff costs is applied.
-This means that travel and accommodation costs are covered via this 40% flat rate. - Travel and accommodation expenses related to consultants, experts and associated partners should be included under the 'external expertise and service' cost category. - Project partners are encouraged to consider their environmental impact when choosing the mode of transport.
+- If partners select Option 2 (see Section 5.2.2), then the flat rate of 40% of staff costs is applied.
+This means that travel and accommodation costs are covered via this 40% flat rate. - Travel and accommodation expenses related to consultants, experts and associated organisations should be included under the 'external expertise and service' cost category. - Project partners are encouraged to consider their environmental impact when choosing the mode of transport.

-5.3.4 External expertise and services
+5.3.5 External expertise and services